 We expect that some of our assumptions or estimates will prove to be inaccurate, and that our actual net claims and claim expenses paid and reported will differ, perhaps substantially, from the reserve estimates reflected in our financial statements.
 To the extent that our actual claims and claim expenses exceed our expectations, we would be required to increase claims and claim expense reserves.
 This would reduce our net income by a corresponding amount in the period in which the deficiency is identified.
-To the extent that our actual claims and claim expenses are lower than our expectations, we would be required to decrease claims and claim expense reserves and this would increase our net income.
+To the extent that our actual claims and claim expense reserves and this would increase our net income.